Security Through Education

 Dumpster Diving

-You can find medical records, resumes, personal photos, emails, bank statements, account details, information about software, tech support logs, and so much more while dumpster diving.
+What can you find in a dumpster besides trash?
+While dumpster diving, you may find medical records, resumes, personal photos, emails, bank statements, account details, information about software, tech support logs, and so much more.
 For instance, this article reports on medical records found in a dumpster.

 dumpster diving